Clodus-NT/tonejs-synth/README.md

 - Decay: the higher the slider, the longer the decay time before resting at the level of sustain
 - Sustain: the higher the slider, the higher the level of sustain
 - Release: the higher the slider, the longer the release time

+## Wrapping Up

+### Why Build a Synthesizer?
+Not only did I want to challenge myself, I just straight up love synths!

+### Do You Plan to Add More Features?
+Yes!
+Well... in another version.
+I would love to add an effects rack, a filter, modulation sources and a choice between several of Tone's synthesizer offerings.
+However, I believe that Clo-Synth should remain simple for a wide appeal.
+In the future, I plan to build a second version that will appeal more to synth enthusiasts.

+### Challenges
+Building Clo-Synth was by far the most difficult project I have worked on.
+When I started this project, I had very little experience with p5.js and I had never even heard of Tone.js.
+I actually began by using the p5.js sound add-on, however, I soon found Tone.js.
+I decided to switch to Tone as I found that the library had more robust features.
+This meant rewriting a decent amount of the code, but with more power at my finger tips, came a more complicated design process.
+Simple things like triggering a note and triggering the release of that note was quite a challenge to work out.
+Tone's documentation is thorough, but somewhat confusing for a newcomer.
+Motivated by my love for synths (and having a fun project for my portfolio), I pressed on until I succeeded.

+## Summary
+Building Clo-Synth is hands down the most fun I've ever had with a project.
+It was just as challenging as it was rewarding and I'm looking forward to diving further into the ocean of Tone.js.
+I hope that Clo-Synth will inspire fellow developers to give Tone a try and provide a fun experience for users.
+Follow me on github to keep an eye out for my next Tone project.